How demerit points work

 Demerit points can be accrued while driving anywhere in Australia.
 If you commit an offence outside NSW, the number of demerit points that the offence attracts in NSW may still be applied to your licence.

-Your demerit limit (or demerit threshold) is the number of demerit points you can accumulate before we suspend or refuse to renew your licence.
+Your demerit point limit is the number of demerit points you can accumulate before Transport suspends, or refuses to renew, your licence.
 If this happens, we will send you a Notice of Suspension or Refusal.
 The notice will include the date your suspension or refusal period begins.

 Your demerit point limit depends on the type of licence you have: